 Bombolo's products are not just any old cookie.
-"Biscotti" is an Italian word that covers all types of cookies and other sweet, baked goods, including the crispy treats that coffee drinkers dunk.
-Most of what comes out of Mucci's kitchen are cookies, but cookies that hardly resemble the American chocolate chip standard.
+"Biscotti" is an Italian word that covers all types of cookies and other sweet, baked goods, including the crispy treats coffee drinkers dunk.
+Most of what comes out of Mucci's kitchen is cookies, but cookies that hardly resemble the American chocolate chip standard.

 Frilled, ridged and flavored with almond flour, candied fruit and colorful toppings, the Bombolo cookies have the feel of holiday baked goods.
-But as Mucci has found, customers want them year round.
+But as Mucci has found, customers want them year-round.

 Mucci sells directly to Publix and Whole Foods.
 A distributor moves several dozen types of cookies and pastries including Misto Italianos, strappole and fiochettos to dozens of other buyers.
 Next month, he will open a franchise bakery in Philadelphia to supply supermarkets in the Northeast.